Charry2014/ai-catflap/README.md

 * `Background` - No part of a cat is visible, this is a false trigger and ignored in subsequent processing

 ## Image Labelling - Label Studio

+This is a very important step, where the Tensor Flow Lite model 'learns' to distinguish one image from another.
+By taking enough images showing the full variability of the features that are interesting to detect the model can then determine for itself what is in front of the camera.
+Label Studio is a web based tool that runs on the local machine.
+Images can be imported and labelled - labelling involves drawing a rectangle around the important features, and telling Label Studio which of the four labels is there.

 * Install [Label Studio](https://labelstud.io/) in the Python virtual environment.
 Command lines using `pip` given below.